semantic-systems/text-to-SHACL/README.md

 ### Running an Experiment

-To run an experiment with the default configurations from the thesis, first clone this repository and run the following command from the root-directory, replacing the placeholders as specified below:
+To run an experiment with the default configurations from the thesis, run the following command from the root-directory, replacing the placeholders as specified below:

 ```bash
 python Pipeline/Inference/RunInference.py   --mode <mode> \